Volvo B12BLE

 The Volvo B12BLE is a low-entry city and suburban bus chassis launched in 2001 with a rear-mounted transverse engine.
-It superseded the Volvo B10BLE and is used as a base for single-decker buses in Europe and Australia.
+It superseded the Volvo B10BLE and is used as a base for single-decker buses largely in Continental Europe and the Asia-Pacific regions.
+The B12BLE was available in the Continental Europe and Asia-Pacific markets, while the B12BLEA was largely built for Australia only.

 The B12BLE features the 12-litre Volvo DH12 engine, which is based on the D12 engine from Volvo FH trucks.
 The DH12D engine meets Euro 3 emission level, and DH12E meets levels 4 and 5 with SCR technology.
 The engine is mounted horizontally, as it was in the B10BLE.
 The radiator is mounted at the rear on the right-hand side.